How to Identify and Attract a Mountain Chickadee

-Learn what mountain chickadees eat, what they look like, where to spot them and more.
-Plus learn how to tell them apart from black-capped chickadees.
+Learn what foods a mountain chickadee eats, what these small songbirds look like and sound like, where to spot them and more.

 Courtesy Karlie Larson

 Chickadees are very verbose birds.
 They sing fee-bee when amorous.
 They scold chick-a-dee, adding more dees the higher their anxiety.
 And when the risk is acute, such as a soaring hawk overhead, they shriek.
 “That shriek means ‘freeze’ to the flock,” says Arch McCallum, a retired biology professor and the lead expert on the mountain chickadee for the Cornell Lab of Ornithology’s Birds of The World.

 A mountain chickadee’s buzzy call is distinguished from the black-capped by its harsher tone.

 Learn how to identify and attract a Carolina chickadee.